hailingfang/documentation/file-format/file-layout-markup-language.rst

 Syntax
 ==================

-An FLML description is composed of FLML sentences.
-Each sentence is formatted as either :code:`[square-bracket-part] <angled-bracket-part> (round-parenthese-part)` or :code:`[square-bracket-part] {curly-bracket-part} (round-parenthese-part)`.
+An FLML description is composed of FLML statments.
+Each statment is formatted as either :code:`[square-bracket-part] <angled-bracket-part> (round-parenthese-part)` or :code:`[square-bracket-part] {curly-bracket-part} (round-parenthese-part)`.